whyliuxing/reverse-engineering-journal/README.md

 * __CPU Inconsistencies Detection__: try executing privileged instructions in user mode.
 If it succeeded, then it is under emulation
 * __Timing Delays__: execution under emulation will be slower than running under real CPU

-## *Breakpoints (12/5/16)*
-* Software breakpoint: debugger read and store the first byte of instruction and then overwrite that first byte with 0xcc (int 3).
-When CPU hits the breakpoint, SIGTRAP signal is raised, process is stopped, and internal lookup occurs and the byte is flipped back
-* Hardware breakpoints are set at CPU level, in special registers called debug registers (DR0 through DR7)
-  + Only DR0 - DR3 registers are reserved for breakpoint addresses
-  + Before the CPU attempts to execute an instruction, it first checks to see whether the address is currently enabled for a hardware breakpoint.
-If the address is stored in debug registers DR0–DR3 and the read, write, or execute conditions are met, an INT1 is fired and the CPU halts
-  + Can check if someone sets a hardware breakpoint by using GetThreadContext() and checks if DR0-DR3 is set
-* When a debugger is setting a memory breakpoint, it is changing the permissions on a region, or page, of memory
-  + Guard page: Any access to a guard page results in a one-time exception, and then the page returns to its original status.
-Memory breakpoint changes permission of the page to guard

 ## *String Encoding (12/12/16)*
 * There are only 128 characters defined in ASCII and 95 of them are human-readable
 * ASCII only used 7 bits, but the extra bit is still not enough to encode all the other languages